 Beyond these limitations, we remain careful in our interpretations of the results.
 As we have seen after two editions of the PIR, school results and their ratings may and will look differently every year as we continue to learn and improve our processes and increase the number of schools participating.

 Why is the PIR structured as a rating and not as a ranking?

 A rating categorizes schools into different, but similar groups, while a ranking positions business schools in a highly differentiated league table.
 Rankings are being criticized increasingly for creating differences between schools which are often not practically meaningful.
-And they pit schools against each other, in a field where competition is a lot less relevant than in fields like business.
+And they pit schools against each other, in a field where competition is less relevant than in business.
 Also, ranking management has become an important new discipline for business schools, diverting attention and resources away from other, often more important tasks.
 Cooperative and collective activities, however, should not be discouraged through rankings, but they should be supported.
-The PIR reduces the potential for competitiveness by grouping the schools in 5 different levels (“quintiles”) according to their overall scores.
-The schools are listed by alphabet in these levels not by position.
+The PIR reduces the potential for competitiveness by grouping the schools in 5 different levels ("quintiles") according to their overall scores.
+In addition. the schools are listed alphabetically in these levels not by position.
 And only schools on the higher levels are named.